EtheaDev/SVGIconImageList/README.md

 For this reasons, now TSVGIconVirtualImageList have also FixedColor, GrayScale, ApplyToRootOnly and Opacity properties, so you can setup those properties only at VirtualImageList level, and you can share the same TSVGIconImageCollection from many VirtualImageList with different poperties, as you can see in the new SVGIconVirtualImageListDemo.

-So, if you are using those components from Delphi 10.3, the recommended combination should be **TSVGIconImageCollection + TSVGIconVirtualImageList**.
+For this reason, if you are using those components from Delphi 10.3, the recommended combination should be **TSVGIconImageCollection + TSVGIconVirtualImageList**.

 Don't forget also the importance of PreserveItems when you have a large ImageCollection with many linked Actions.
 Without setting this property to "True", everytime you add or remove an icon in the collection, you have to check and change the ImageIndex of all the Actions.